 · ritual behaviour

-- Regarding the communicative language skills laid out in the CEFR, films often expose students to authentic language and its variations, such as accents, dialects and sociolects, as well as communicative situations and are therefore a useful tool to develop students’ linguistic competence, sociolinguistic competence and pragmatic competence.
+- With regard to the communicative language skills laid out in the CEFR, films often expose students to authentic language and its variations, such as accents, dialects and sociolects, as well as various communicative situations.
+They are therefore a useful tool to develop students’ linguistic competence, sociolinguistic competence and pragmatic competence.

 - Films can also be used to interpret the paralinguistic (non-verbal) features of spoken language of other speech communities, such as tone and pitch, and body language - gestures, facial expressions, posture, eye contact - and proxemics (the study of human use of space).

 - If cultural theories are a classroom topic, films can demonstrate what these theories and abstract concepts mean in real life, e.g. Edward T. Hall’s theory of monochronic and polychronic time, Hofstede’s cultural dimensions, for example, power distance and individualism vs. collectivism, or Trompenaars' model of national culture differences.

 - Suitable films can be exploited to study some of the eleven global issues that are mentioned in Teaching English (Grimm, Meyer &Volkmann) from multiple perspectives, for instance:

 · Demographic aspects: mobility and migration

 · Aspects of peace education and non-violence: violence and war, racism, refugees,